FlavioMili/TicTacToe_Bitboard_AI/README.md

 # Tic-Tac-Toe AI with Bitboards

 This project is a Tic-Tac-Toe AI implemented using bitboards.
-I developed this AI to deepen my understanding of bitboards and to create an efficient Tic-Tac-Toe engine.
+I developed this AI to learn how to use bitboards and how to use minimax algorithm.

 ## Overview